Online Translation Certificate and Certification Programs

 Overview of Online Certificate Programs in Translation

-Specialty certificates in translation focus on one language pair, such as Spanish and English or Arabic and English.
+Specialty certificates in translation usually focus on one language pair, such as Spanish and English or Arabic and English.
 A general translation option is also available in some cases.
 This certificate requires the completion of at least six courses.
 Students learn sight translation techniques, terminology and computer translation programs.

 Program Requirements and Information